Metagender (adj.): referencing or denoting a person who is not entirely their assigned gender at birth but does not self identify as transgender.

 furthermore, in more common usage, meta- prefix is often used for terms outside of the typical paradigm, much like this term describing a space outside the cis/trans binary, but related to it.”

 Previously, I used to say neither cis nor trans.
-With the help of Evey and Tenacity, we found a name for that.
+With the help of Evey and T.G., we found a name for that.
 This is a concept used by people, but often just called neither cis nor trans, so we just found a word.
 It’s consistent with all previous uses of the word that I am aware of.

 - Evey Winters